Libya: Ancient Libya

-Islamic Libya
+Islamic Libya: 647–1556

 Under the command of Amr ibn al-As, the Rashidun army conquered Cyrenaica.
 In 647 an army led by Abdullah ibn Saad took Tripoli from the Byzantines definitively.
 The Fezzan was conquered by Uqba ibn Nafi in 663.
 The Berber tribes of the hinterland accepted Islam, however they resisted Arab political rule.
 For the next several decades, Libya was under the purview of the Umayyad Caliph of Damascus until the Abbasids overthrew the Umayyads in 750, and Libya came under the rule of Baghdad.
 When Caliph Harun al-Rashid appointed Ibrahim ibn al-Aghlab as his governor of Ifriqiya in 800, Libya enjoyed considerable local autonomy under the Aghlabid dynasty.
 By the 10th century, the Shiite Fatimids controlled Western Libya, and ruled the entire region in 972 and appointed Bologhine ibn Ziri as governor.

 Ibn Ziri's Berber Zirid dynasty ultimately broke away from the Shiite Fatimids, and recognised the Sunni Abbasids of Baghdad as rightful Caliphs.
 In retaliation, the Fatimids brought about the migration of thousands from mainly two Arab Qaisi tribes, the Banu Sulaym and Banu Hilal to North Africa.
 This act drastically altered the fabric of the Libyan countryside, and cemented the cultural and linguistic Arabisation of the region.

 Zirid rule in Tripolitania was short-lived though, and already in 1001 the Berbers of the Banu Khazrun broke away.
 Tripolitania remained under their control until 1146, when the region was overtaken by the Normans of Sicily.
-It was not until 1159 that the Almohad empire reconquered Tripoli from European rule.
 For the next 50 years, Tripolitania was the scene of numerous battles among Ayyubids, the Almohad rulers and insurgents of the Banu Ghaniya.
-Later, a general of the Almohads, Muhammad ibn Abu Hafs, ruled Libya from 1207 to 1221 before the later establishment of a Tunisian Hafsid dynasty independent from the Almohads.
-The Hafsids ruled Tripolitania for nearly 300 years.
-By the 16th century the Hafsids became increasingly caught up in the power struggle between Spain and the Ottoman Empire.
+Later, a general of the Almohads, Muhammad ibn Abu Hafs, ruled Libya from 1207 to 1221 before the later establishment of the Tunisian Hafsid Kingdom independent from the Almohads.
+In the 14th century, the Banu Thabit dynasty ruled Tripolitania before reverting to direct Hafsid control.
+By the 16th century, the Hafsids became increasingly caught up in the power struggle between Spain and the Ottoman Empire.

-After weakening control of Abbasids, Cyrenaica was under Egypt based states such as Tulunids, Ikhshidids, Ayyubids and Mamluks before Ottoman conquest in 1517.
-Finally Fezzan acquired independence under Awlad Muhammad dynasty after Kanem rule.
+After Abbasid control was weakened, Cyrenaica was under Egypt-based states such as the Tulunids, Ikhshidids, Ayyubids, and Mamluks before Ottoman conquest in 1517.
+Fezzan acquired independence under Awlad Muhammad dynasty after Kanem rule.
 Ottomans finally conquered Fezzan between 1556 and 1577.